murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 **Identifying threats**
 How do we identify threats?

-- Focus on Assets: Determine the value of assets bafore identifying the threats
+- Focus on Assets: Determine the value of assets before identifying the threats
-- Focus on Attackers: Identify attackers and their motivations, goals, TTPs
+- Focus on Attackers: Identify attackers and their motivations, goals, TTPs.
-- Focus on Software: This is specific to comapanies that develops software.
+- Focus on Software: This is specific to companies that develops software.

 Guides/References for Threat Modelling